jaccomoc/jactl/docs/docs/integration-guide/adding-new-functions.md

 The problem is that we don't want our `sendReceiveJson()` function to actually block and wait for the response.
 The response may take a long time, or we might time out waiting, and we don't want to block the event-loop thread for that entire time.
-We want the function to suspend execution of the current script until the result is returned, freeing up the event-loop thread to process other events.
+We would like to be able to the function to suspend execution of the current script until the result is returned, freeing up the event-loop thread to process other events.

-Any function that is going to suspend the current execution needs to accept a `Continuation` object as its first argument to allow the function to be able to be resumed/continued once the asynchronous operation has finished.
+Any function that is going to suspend the current execution needs to accept a `io.jactl.runtime.Continuation` object as its first argument to allow the function to be able to be resumed/continued once the asynchronous operation has finished.
 The idea is that the function can check the `Continuation` object to see if it is being resumed (continued) after a suspension and can also obtain the result of the long-running asynchronous operation from the `Continuation` object